DCCECE INFORMATION REGARDING COVID-19 (CORONAVIRUS)

 Provider Deep Cleaning Reimbursement (Estimated 3 Million): Providers will be reimbursed for actual costs to deep clean and sanitize after programs were advised by the Arkansas Health Department that they must close.
 Reimbursement invoices must be submitted to, DeepCleaning@dhs.arkansas.gov, within one month of services provided.
 Reimbursement will continue until Relief Funding is exhausted.

 Essential Worker Child Care Assistance (Estimated 40 Million): Essential workers will continue (until Relief Funding is exhausted) to be qualified for child care assistance with eligible providers, regardless of income, on a case-by-case basis.
 Essential workers include but are not limited to emergency responders, health care providers, public heath personnel, sanitation workers, child care and early childhood staff, K-12 educators, and individuals involved in the food supply chain during the pandemic.
 New applications will be accepted on March 1, 2021.
-The new Essential Worker application must be used and can be found here.
+The new Essential Worker application must be used.
 Completed applications and required documentation must be emailed to EssentialWorker@dhs.arkansas.gov for processing.

 Child Care Provider Informational Phone Meetings: